flarkflarkflark/Stemperator/scripts/DAW_INTEGRATION.md

 ### Method 1: Auto-Chains (Easiest)

-1. Insert Stemperator on an audio track
+1. Insert STEMperator on an audio track
 2. Click the **↔** (double-arrow) icon next to plugin name
 3. Select **"Add chains automatically"**
 4. Each output becomes a separate chain